kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

   verbs: ["get", "list", "watch"]
 ```

-It will also utilizes the `SubjectAccessReview` API to delegate request
+It will also utilize the `SubjectAccessReview` API to delegate request
 authorisation to the Kubernetes API server.

 Users can utilize Kubernetes clients like `kubectl` or `client-go` to create and